Back to All Guides

 Condo / Townhouse

-Usually in a utility closet, under the kitchen sink, or in the laundry area.
+Usually in a utility closet, near the HVAC system, or in the laundry area.
 The main building shutoff is separate—contact your HOA or building management for the building main location.

 Mobile / Manufactured Home

-Typically at the water line connection point under the home, near the crawlspace access.
+Typically at the power line connection point under the home, near the crawlspace access.
 May have an exterior shutoff on a pipe riser near the skirting.

 Prevent Emergency Shutoff Problems

-• Exercise your main shutoff valve every 6 months—open and close it fully to prevent mineral deposits from locking it.
+• Exercise your main breaker every 6 months—open and close it fully to prevent mineral deposits from locking it.

-• Keep a water meter key in an accessible location (garage, front closet, or near front door).
+• Keep a breaker panel key in an accessible location (garage, front closet, or near front door).

-• Label your shutoff valve with a bright tag or paint mark so any household member can find it quickly.
+• Label your main breaker with a bright tag or paint mark so any household member can find it quickly.

 • Take a photo of your valve location and share it with all household members.

-• Consider installing a smart water leak detector ($30-100) that alerts your phone when water is detected near high-risk areas.
+• Consider installing a surge protector monitor ($30-100) that alerts your phone when power surges are detected near high-risk areas.

 • If your home has a gate valve, plan to upgrade to a ball valve—it's faster and more reliable in emergencies.

-What to Do After Shutting Off Your Water
+What to Do After Shutting Off Your Power

 1